About the event

 Doreen wanted to ensure that future generations of young people would enjoy the opportunities that were denied to Stephen by his senseless murder.
 The trust has had a significant impact on influencing the lives of the young people it has worked with.

 In 1999, after years of campaigning by Baroness Lawrence and her family, a wide-ranging judicial inquiry was established to investigate the circumstances of Stephen’s death.
 It said the Metropolitan Police was institutionally racist and that this was the main reason for their failure to solve Stephen’s case.

 Her ongoing efforts led to an investigation into claims of police corruption and, for her, the changes in policing remain ‘only partly done’, having revealed something about the wider society.

 Baroness Lawrence has continued to campaign for justice for her son and other victims of racist crime and has previously been selected to sit on panels within the Home Office and the Police Service.
 She is a patron of Stop Hate UK, a hate crime charity.

 Despite setbacks in her campaign, Baroness Lawrence is able to lead and inspire as a powerhouse of courage, quietly persuading young people to have the confidence to stand against racism.

-The ballot for this seminar is now closed.
-For any queries about this event, please contact email@example.com.
+The event is available to view below.
+For any queries about this event, please contact firstname.lastname@example.org.